Seagate Technology: Corporate affairs

 Seagate was initially traded as a public company on the Nasdaq stock exchange under the ticker symbol SGAT.
 In 1994, it moved to the New York Stock Exchange as SEG.
 In 2000, Seagate incorporated in the Cayman Islands in order to reduce income taxes.
 In 2000, the company was taken private by an investment group composed of Seagate management, Silver Lake Partners, Texas Pacific Group, and others in a three-way merger-spinoff with Veritas Software; Veritas merged with Seagate, which was bought by the investment group.
 Veritas was then immediately spun off to shareholders, gaining rights to Seagate Software Network and Storage Management Group (with products such as Backup Exec), as well as Seagate's shares in SanDisk and Dragon Systems.
 Seagate Software Information Management Group was renamed Crystal Decisions in May 2001.
 In December 2002, Seagate re-entered the public market on the Nasdaq as STX.

+By November 2023, 89% of the stock was controlled by institutional investors, with a controlling stake of 52% held by 8 investors.
+The largest stakes held by hedge funds Vanguard Group, Inc, Sanders Capital, LLC and BlackRock, Inc. account for 11%, 7.2%, 7.2% of shares outstanding respectively.